varad64/Measuring-Similarity-Between-Texts/README.md

 On converting the accepted search string into a csv file, pandas dataframes are used to read csv files and to generate corresponding dataframes.

 scikit learn module is used to import CountVectorizer and cosine_similarity functions

+The script provides the cosine similarity matrix as it's final output